deis/steward-cf/README.md

 Steward CF (via the Steward framework) runs a control loop to watch the Kubernetes event stream for a set of [`ThirdPartyResource`][3pr]s (called 3PRs hereafter) in one, some, or all available namespaces.
 It uses these 3PRs to communicate with an operator that requests a service.

-A single Steward CF process is responsible for talking to a single **Service Backend**.
-If a cluster operator wishes to expose multiple **Service Backends**, he or she would deploy additional instances of
+A single Steward CF process is responsible for talking to a single **backing broker**.
+If a cluster operator wishes to expose multiple **backing broker**, he or she would deploy additional instances of Steward CF.
-Steward CF.

 ## Available Services